Definition of Mixed-Use Building

 Mixed-use buildings are very common in certain areas, such as in closely packed cities.
 They are not always as common in areas like the suburbs.

-There are a few different reasons why mixed-use buildings are important and are commonly built, and one of these is that they save space and allow people to save time, too when running errands or looking for something to do, as a mixed use developments can be almost a one-stop shop.
+There are a few different reasons why mixed-use buildings are important and are commonly built, and one of these is that they save space and allow people to save time, too when running errands or looking for something to do, as a mixed use developments can be almost a one-stop shop with public spaces.

-This is especially important in the city, of course!
+This is especially important in a high density city, of course!
 They can also help to preserve or build a sense of community in areas where they are built.